source-foundry/manual-ttfa/README.md

 Please note that this application requires the X11 Window system.
 See the [freetype2-demos README](https://git.savannah.gnu.org/cgit/freetype/freetype2-demos.git/tree/README) for details on how to install this dependency.

-**Important**: *Pull the freetype-demos directory to the root directory that contains the `freetype2` directory created in the FreeType 2 library compile steps above.
-The directory renaming to `freetype2` in the instructions above is mandatory to compile the freetype-demo tools that contain `ftgrid`*.
+**Important**: *Pull the freetype2-demos directory to the root directory that contains the `freetype2` directory created in the FreeType 2 library compile steps above.
+The directory renaming to `freetype2` in the instructions above is mandatory to compile the freetype2-demos tools that contain `ftgrid`*.

 ```
 $ git clone https://github.com/source-foundry/freetype2-demos.git